Support London Museum

 London Museum has embarked on its largest ever philanthropic appeal to raise the funding required to transform the market buildings into extraordinary museum spaces for the future.

-We are incredibly grateful to the generous community of supporters who have joined us on this journey so far.
-The Goldsmiths’ Company and its affiliated Charity, The Linbury Trust, and the National Lottery Heritage Fund have each pledged £10m becoming Founders of the London Museum.
+We're incredibly grateful to the generous community of supporters who have joined us on this journey so far, including the Founders of London Museum who have pledged significant support to the project – Bloomberg Philanthropies, The Goldsmiths’ Foundation, The Linbury Trust, and the National Lottery Heritage Fund.

-We are also delighted to have received generous donations from the Garfield Weston Foundation and the N Sethia Foundation, both Founding Partners, alongside a number of individual philanthropists and charitable trusts who have also pledged significant support to the project.
+We're also delighted to have received generous donations from our Founding Partners: the Garfield Weston Foundation, Thompson Family Charitable Trust, and N Sethia Foundation, alongside a number of individual philanthropists and charitable trusts.
 Global law firm DLA Piper is the project’s inaugural Corporate Champion.

 Support the project